 Some of the federal funds MoDOT receives are passed through to local agencies, such as cities and counties.
 Ideally, MoDOT would like to be able to commit all its Local Program funds to local projects each year.
 However for various reasons, such as project schedule delays or having insufficient local funds to match the federal funds, local agencies are unable to use all the funds available to them.
-For federal fiscal year 2013, 138 percent of the available funds for the current year have been committed to local projects.
-This represents a \$31 million increase in commitments compared to last year.
-Since 2011, the percentage of commitments compared to the total available has increased from 43 percent to 58 percent in 2013 resulting in a decreased local program balance.
+As of the third quarter of federal fiscal year 2013, 99 percent of the available funds for the current year have been committed to local projects.
+This represents a \$40 million increase in commitments compared to this period last year.
+Since 2011, the percentage of commitments compared to the total available has increased from 43 percent to 45 percent in 2012 resulting in a decreased local program balance.
 This increase in commitments is a result of increased training, additional project status meetings and stronger enforcement of project schedules.